JeromeA/LispIdeaPlugin/NOTES.md

 definition.

 Summary:
-* Look up for any declaration or reference at the cursor position.
+* IdentifierHighlighterPass.highlightReferencesAndDeclarations looks up for any declaration or reference at the cursor position, by calling getTargetSymbols().
   * A declaration can be provided by:
     * A PsiSymbolDeclarationProvider
     * PsiElement.getOwnDeclarations() coupled with PsiElement.getOwnReferences().
     * NamedElement at cursor (even though it's not necessarily a declaration).
   * A reference is found by calling getReference on the element at the cursor position.
   * If we found both a declaration and a reference, we only keep the reference.
+  * Finally getTargetSymbols() resolves the reference and returns the definition.
 * Check if LispFindUsagesHandlerFactory can find usages for this PsiElement.
 * Call LispFindUsagesHandler.findReferencesToHighlight().
+* Finally, the definition is added to the list to highlight:
+  * If it's a PsiNameIdentifierOwner, call getNameIdentifier().
+  * Otherwise, see if a token is exactly the text of the symbol.
+This is the reason we are implementing PsiNameIdentifierOwner, not only for packages (the string token includes quotes and escape characters) but also for symbols (the token may contain the package name).

 ## Find usages